tylerdave/OpenAPI-Tutorial/presentation/slides.md

 ???
  - tags are used in order to indicate to automatic tools of **logical groupings** for the APIs operations.
+ - Here we see a tag is defined in the root level in the tags container and then used in one of the actions.

 ---